MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### addMinutes

-Add a number of minutes to a timestamp in an optional locale.
+Add a number of minutes to a timestamp in an optional locale format.

 ```
 addMinutes('<timestamp>', <minutes>, '<format>'?, '<locale>'?)